adelsmee/adelsmee.github.io/_posts/2015-09-30-team-job-hunt.md

 #### The Process

 I started by contacting a bunch of folks to see if anyone was interested.
 As a team of eight with a strong network in the Melbourne tech community we were able to access about a dozen phone numbers and email addresses of development managers in companies with solid reputations.
 We were pleasantly surprised at the universally positive responses.
-During the initial conversation most managers were hesitant, however after thinking about the benefits of getting a full stack team who worked well together with a strong focus on process and quality all of them saw the potential benefits pretty quickly.
-I would also imagine that since the cost of recruitment is so high managers are happy with the direct approach as it saves them a packet.
+During the initial conversation some managers were hesitant and others like Zendesk immediately saw the value.
+However all of them soon got excited about getting a full stack team who worked well together with a strong focus on process and quality.
+I also imagine that since the cost of recruitment is so high managers are happy with the direct approach as it saves them a packet.

 I followed the first contact with an in-person or Hangout conversation to discuss the breakdown of the team, individual skills and to answer any questions they had.
 We also discussed the realistic possiblity of their company being able to offer the entire team a position - as our goal was to try to stay together this was initially one of the key criteria.
 Only one of the companies was unable to consider offering the entire team positions and that was more a matter of timing than anything else.